 The Feelings Flowers act as a barometer for staff to gauge the wellbeing of children as they arrive at school and throughout the school day.
 Adapted to be accessible to children from Nursery to Year 4/5, the Feelings Flowers indicate up to five different feelings – happy, sad, worried, angry and OK – which children are invited to put their ‘caterpillar’ on to indicate how they are feeling.
 This provides a simple and straightforward indication to classroom staff of the emotional wellbeing of each child in the class.

-The KIPSY storybook is available in various age appropriate versions from Nursery to Year 4.
+The ©KIPSY storybook and videos are available in various age appropriate versions from Nursery to Year 4.

 This is a one-off workshop lead by a member of the charity workshop team that lasts for approximately 90 minutes.
 Children in school years 3 to 6 are introduced to the concept of resilience and taught how to practice ‘letting things bounce’ and ‘keeping going’.
 It is a very energetic and upbeat workshop in which children are invited to let their difficulties and any sadness ‘bounce off’ their shield.